jembi/moasis-common/README.md

 You need to clone the [ResouceMap](https://github.com/instedd/resourcemap) repository and follow the docker-compose instructions in the README there.

+To connect ResourceMap to the rest of the containers, link the resourcemap_web container to the maosis network:

+`docker network connect moasiscommon_moasis resourcemap_web_1`

+This will expose ResourceMap here: `resourcemap_web_1` on port `3000`

 ### How to configure mailing in ResourceMap

 Once the ResouceMap container is up, you need to setup the email service with valid email account settings: `config/environments/development.rb`